Achillea millefolium

 - Inflorescence terminal, small heads in a dense umbel.

-Insects, Diseases, and Other Plant Problems: Stem rot, powdery mildew are rare.
-Stems can be weak.
-Wind and rain can flatten plantings, spreads aggressively.
-It may cause contact dermatitis in some people.
+Insects, Diseases, and Other Plant Problems: Stem rot and powdery mildew are rare.
+Spreads aggressively.
+Root rot in too-wet soils

 - See this plant in the following landscapes:

-- Vegetable, Herb and Mostly Native Pollinator Garden Dry Stream Bed Garden in Cabarrus County Cabarrus County Poolside Garden Crevice Garden at the Guilford County Extension Center Pollinator Garden at the Cabarrus County Extension Office Extension Master Gardener℠ Demonstration Garden, Durham Co.
-Pollinator Garden in Partial Shade Herb & Flower Cottage Garden Daylilies Galore, Cabarrus County
+- Vegetable, Herb and Mostly Native Pollinator Garden Dry Stream Bed Garden in Cabarrus County Cabarrus County Poolside Garden Crevice Garden, Guilford County Extension Demonstration Garden Cabarrus County Extension Demonstration Garden, Pollinators Durham County Extension Master Gardener℠ Demonstration Garden Pollinator Garden in Partial Shade Herb & Flower Cottage Garden Daylilies Galore, Cabarrus County

 - Cultivars / Varieties: